Skip to Main Content

 Submit your application 1 Submit your application

-You will then need to present original copies of your birth certificate, government issued photo ID, transcripts from your highest level of education, proof of trade qualifications and professional licenses, and any additional forms required for the trade or job you selected.
+You will need to provide original copies of your birth certificate, government issued photo ID, transcripts from your highest level of education completed, proof of trade qualifications and professional licenses, and any additional forms required for the trade or job you selected.
 All overseas education must be presented with a Canadian equivalency from Alliance of Credential Evaluation Services of Canada

 • 2

 You will fill out reliability screening forms.
-This ensures you are trustworthy with sensitive information.
-The Canadian Forces will verify all the forms you submit so be completely honest when filling out the required forms.
+This background check will ensure that you are trustworthy with sensitive information.
+The Canadian Armed Forces will verify all the forms you submit so be completely honest when filling out the required forms.

 • 3

-During the same testing session visit, you will also complete a 30 minute personality inventory, which provides information on your personal characteristics and qualities.
-To learn more about your personality and how it may influence military occupation choices, check out this personality assessment.
+In addition to the SEAF, all applicants are required to complete a Trait Self Descriptor - Personality Inventory (TSD-PI) assessment.
+The TSD-PI is a 30-minute personality inventory, which provides information on an applicant’s personal characteristics and qualities.
+The TSD-PI provides further measurable applicant data which enables recruiters to further assess and rank applicants.
+To learn more about the TSD-PI and how it may influence military occupation choices, check out this personality assessment.

 • 4